STARS Inclusive Adolescent Education Program

 Today's high schools are increasingly complex environments, with higher standards for teaching and learning, increased student diversity, the inclusion of students with disabilities in general education classes, and heightened public awareness of issues of school safety and community.

-The Pace University School of Education is launching a new program in Fall 2013 for career changers and non-education degree holders looking to embark on a rewarding and fulfilling career in teaching high school.
+The Pace University School of Education is launching a new program in January 2014 for career changers and non-education degree holders looking to embark on a rewarding and fulfilling career in teaching high school.
 The MST in Inclusive Adolescent Education, also known as the STARS (Skilled Teachers Achieving Results for Students) Program, is a distinctive program that prepares educators to teach high school students with and without disabilities.